kkalass/rdf_mapper/README.md

 [🌐 **Official Homepage**](https://kkalass.github.io/rdf_mapper/)

 `rdf_mapper` provides an elegant solution for transforming between Dart object models and RDF graphs, similar to an ORM for databases.
-This enables developers to work with semantic data in an object-oriented manner without manually managing the complexity of RDF serialization and deserialization.
+This enables developers to work with semantic data in an object-oriented manner without manually managing the complexity of transforming between dart objects and RDF triples.

 ---